lgilders/shopify-snippets/blog/blog-categories-readme.md

 # Blog Categories/Filters
 Currently Shopify's built-in blog does not have a way to handle adding a "category" filter to blog posts.
+This section of snippets/documentation provides the illusion of WordPress-like category structure using Shopify's native tags.

 # Implementation
 #### How to Add Blog Categories/Filters